The Tenants (2005 film)

 The Tenants is a 2005 film drama directed by Danny Green and starring Dylan McDermott and Snoop Dogg.
 It is based on the 1971 novel The Tenants by Bernard Malamud.

 Premise

-In an abandoned tenement, a militant African-American writer and a Jewish novelist develop a friendship while struggling to complete their novels before the landlord forceably evicts them, but interpersonal tensions rise between the tenants and escalate into violence.
+In an abandoned tenement, a militant African-American writer and a Jewish novelist develop a friendship while struggling to complete their novels before the landlord forcibly evicts them, but interpersonal tensions rise between the tenants and escalate into violence.